 You can watch the event on CSPAN at https://www.c-span.org/video/?459555-1/brookings-institution-discussion-national-security

 WCAPS Board Member Crystal James highlights the issue of how health security is defined.

 Sharon Jackson, WCAPS member, has a wide range of expertise in the National Security area focusing on the analysis and early warning of health issues.
-Please go to her website to see her recent articles on "National security and the opioid crisis,," "Why adequate nutrition for everyone is good national security policy," and "New Ebola outbreak in Democratic Republic of Congo."
+Please go to her website to see her recent articles on "National security and the opioid crisis" and "Why adequate nutrition for everyone is good national security policy," and "New Ebola outbreak in Democratic Republic of Congo."

 Episode 18: "Redefining National Security" podcast with Bunmi Akinnusotu